-Comment As previously noted, the location and position of the building result in no direct impacts as the low-rise neighbourhoods are greater than f.
-The identification of priority community amenities or public institutional uses that may be required and the mechanisms by which they will be provided.

-200 metres away and separated by greenspaces, other buildings, roadways, transitways, etc.
+Comment As previously noted, the location and position of the building result in no direct impacts as the low-rise neighbourhoods are greater than 200 metres away and separated by greenspaces, other buildings, roadways, transitways, etc.

 The podium of the building was designed to serve as a visual transition from the Pebb Building to the east to the lower podium across the street on the west side of Bank Street.
 A more thorough review of Section 4.11 is undertaken further in this report.